legrostdg/patat/README.md

 [YAML]: http://yaml.org/
 [Pandoc metadata header]: http://pandoc.org/MANUAL.html#extension-yaml_metadata_block

-For example, we can turn on line wrapping by using the following file:
+For example, we set an option `key` to `val` by using the following file:

     ---
-    title: Presentation with wrapping
+    title: Presentation with options
     author: John Doe
     patat:
-        wrap: true
+        key: val
     ...

-    This is a split
-    line which should
-    be re-wrapped.
+    Hello world.

 Or we can use a normal presentation and have the following `$HOME/.patat.yaml`:

-    wrap: true
+    key: val

+### Line wrapping

+Line wrapping can be enabled by setting `wrap: true` in the configuration.
+This will re-wrap all lines to fit the terminal width better.

 ### Auto advancing